vbrandl/vbrandl.net/content/post/bind9-api.md

 secret = "topsecret"
 ```

-The final binaries, I use in production are compiled using the
+The final binaries, I use in production, are compiled using the
 [`ekidd/rust-musl-builder` Docker image][16] to build completely
 static binaries by linking against the [musl libc][17] (Linking
 against the default glibc target, produces dynamically linked binaries